AnuragKacham/Lunar-Rovers-Simulated-by-Multicast-IP/README.md

 Using the indrop=p http query parameter.
 Note that these are incoming packets -- not outgoing.
 IPTABLES notifies higher layers when outgoing packets are dropped invalidating the testing.

 `curl "http://localhost:8080/?indrop=0.1" `

-Note that multiple commands can be appended on one URL.

-# ENJOY!